meithecatte/miniforth/README.md

 ## Free bytes

-At this moment, not counting the `55 AA` signature at the end, **445** bytes are used, leaving 1 byte for any potential improvements.
+At this moment, not counting the `55 AA` signature at the end, **444** bytes are used, leaving 2 bytes for any potential improvements.

 Byte saving leaderboard:
  - Ilya Kurdyukov saved 24 bytes.
 Thanks!